Plants That Attract Monarch Butterflies ( Top 13 Plants )

 You can either grow these plants from seeds or use established plants, although if you want as many different types of plants that attract monarch butterflies then you should definitely grow them from seed.
 If you want to make your own wildflower garden for pollinators then check out my recent article Wildflower Garden ( In 10 Easy Steps ).

 One of the most well-known plants that attract monarch butterflies is milkweed, although there are a lot of different types of milkweed they all tend to attract monarch butterflies.
 Not only do they attract the butterflies but they are also extremely beneficial for the monarch caterpillars.
-As the monarch caterpillars are feeding on the milkweed they absorb chemicals which they use as a defense mechanism, and no other plant provides this benefit for them.
+As the monarch caterpillars are feeding on the milkweed they absorb chemicals that they use as a defense mechanism, and no other plant provides this benefit for them.
 If this is the first time growing flowers then you will need a high-quality mulch for more information check out my recent article Best Mulch For Flower Beds ( Top 9 Mulches ).

-Zinnia Flowers Attract Monarch Butterflies
+Zinnia Flowers

 If you have a small patch of flowers then you most definitely have a couple of zinnias.
 Not only do the zinnia flowers look beautiful but they also attract monarch butterflies and a wide variety of pollinators.
 Zinnia plants tend to be somewhat tall, and this is extremely important for monarch butterflies as they tend to favor open spaces in order to flee from predators.

-Miss Molly Bushes Attract Monarch Butterflies
+Miss Molly Bushes

 Miss molly bushes are also called butterfly bushes and they do attract monarch butterflies.
 These bushes tend to produce a lot of flowers, and the more flowers the bush has the more pollen is available for the monarch butterflies and other pollinators.
 Just keep in mind that miss molly bushes can get fairly large, and how many flowers they produce depends on the soil fertility and on how you have pruned them.

-Cosmos Sulphureus Attracts Monarch Butterflies
+Cosmos Sulphureus

 Cosmos flowers can be found in almost every flower garden, they are easy to grow and they tend to produce a lot of pollen for the pollinators.
 Monarch butterflies are attracted to cosmos flowers, and the more cosmos flowers you have the more butterflies will be in your garden.
 Cosmos flowers are annuals which means that they will flower in the first year, and the best part about them is that they are extremely easy to grow.

-May Night Salvia Attracts Monarch Butterflies
+May Night Salvia

 Most salvia plants tend to attract monarch butterflies, but the May Night Silvia tends to outshine them all.
 This plant has blue and purple flowers with plenty of nectar, most pollinators love this plant and some hummingbirds will also feed on its nectar.
 One of the best mulches for flowers are grass clippings, for more information check out my recent article Mulching With Grass Clippings ( Top 9 Best Practices ).

-Blue Porterweed Attracts Monarch Butterflies
+Blue Porterweed

 All Porterweed flowers attract monarch butterflies and other pollinators as well, however, the Blue Porterweed tends to be one of the favorite flowers of monarch butterflies.
 The Blue Porterweed tends to have relatively small flowers, although these flowers tend to be jam-packed with pollen.

-Siberian Wallflowers Attract Monarch Butterflies
+Siberian Wallflowers

 Siberian Wallflowers have a particular fragrance to them, and the bright and vivid orange color of their flowers makes them stand out from any flower garden.
 These wallflowers tend to produce a lot of flowers and in some cases, you will not even be able to see the leaves from so many flowers.

-Goldenrod Plants Attract Monarch Butterflies
+Goldenrod Plants

 Goldenrod plants attract a lot of pollinators, including bees, monarch butterflies, and hummingbirds as well.
 One of the main reasons why monarch butterflies love this plant is due to its large size of pollen grains.

-Agastache Flowers Attract Monarch Butterflies
+Agastache Flowers

 Agastache flowers are well known for attracting hummingbirds, and any plant that attracts hummingbirds will also attract monarch butterflies.
 The main reason why the Agastache flowers attract monarch butterflies and other pollinators is due to how much nectar they tend to produce.
 Even if you have a relatively large butterfly garden you will notice that the ava flowers will simply be swarmed by monarch butterflies.

-Mexican Sunflowers Attract Monarch Butterflies
+Mexican Sunflowers

 The Mexican Sunflowers are native to South America, and this is one of the favorite flowers of the Monarch butterflies.
 As the monarch butterflies start their migration towards the south they will rest in gardens that tend to have a lot of Mexican Sunflowers.

-Lantana Flowers Attract Monarch Butterflies
+Lantana Flowers

 The Lantana plant is one of the easiest to grow, although it tends to favor well-draining soil, it will basically grow anywhere provided that you use some compost.
 Lantana flowers attract monarch butterflies, pollinators, and even the occasional hummingbird.
-One thing to keep in mind when planting Lantana flowers is that they are prone to getting powdery mildew, so make sure that they are in full sunlight and you water them from below.
+One thing to keep in mind when planting Lantana flowers is that they are prone to getting powdery mildew, so make sure that they are in full sunlight and that you water them from below.

-Brazilian Verbena Attracts Monarch Butterflies
+Brazilian Verbena

 The Verbena flowers tend to attract a lot of pollinators not only monarch butterflies but bees, and hummingbirds as well.
 Verbena flowers are extremely easy to grow from seed, and the best part about these flowers is that they will thrive in relatively poor soil as well.

-Callistemon Flowers Attract Monarch Butterflies
+Callistemon Flowers

 The Callistemon plant is a sun-loving and heat tolerant one, it is actually native to Australia where it can survive in drought conditions.
 The Callistemon has red flowers which produce a lot of pollen, this plant attracts a lot of hummingbirds and monarch butterflies as well.